GitHub permissions

 | Repositories - Contents | Read/write | Create branches and push changesets on your behalf. |

-| Repositories - Pull Requests | Read/write | Create, close, monitor status, and merge pull requests on your behalf. |
+| Repositories - Pull Requests | Read/write | Create, close, and merge pull requests on your behalf. |

 | Repositories - Workflows | Read/write | Recipes that alter GitHub Action workflow files require this permission to make commits to them. |